 After the fight I told my boyfriend about it and he said teasing me ~

 ‘So you automatically assumed that she was right and he was wrong.’

 ‘No.’ I replied.
 ‘I saw that she was about to be hit and tried to prevent it.’

 But he had called me out.
 I denied what he had seen.
-I thought that what the man in the couple was doing, was wrong.
+Of course I thought that what the man in the couple was doing, was wrong.
 In that instant where I saw his fist clenched and her arm turning pink from being pinched in his grip I thought it was wrong.
 And I chose to try and stop it.
 Then later I saw that it was my judgement of the situation which had prompted my act and consequence of it.
 And didn’t regret it.
 Afterwards I hoped that perhaps I had given them a bit more space to be able to communicate and stop playing their own divisive games.

 I’m not trying to pretend that we don’t exist in a world where we haven’t created all these polarities.
-They exist because we have created them.
+They exist because we create them.
 The fact that they are artificial doesn’t mean that there are not acts and consequences.
 They had created the positions of victim and persecutor.
 But I don’t believe that ‘acceptance’ means doing fuck all about it.
 Acceptance is observation of life and suspension of judgement.
 Even of yourself.
 It’s not the same thing as sitting on your arse.

 It’s not what I do or don’t do which reflects my acceptance.
 I accept that my mind makes judgements but that they don’t really mean anything.
 I accept that for that instant and without judgement, that I played in their game.
 If they were the victim and the persecutor, I played the rescuer.
 The roles exist as a matter of survival.
-Acceptance then is the observation of life without doing anything differently (at first).
-Notice your games.
-Notice that they are games.
-It will contribute compassion to your communication and effectiveness to your actions because you won’t have to take it personally.

 A Lesson in Zen from Patrick Swayze…